habibiefaried/hashicorp-baremetal/README.md

 # Nomad TLS

-Follow this steps: https://learn.hashicorp.com/tutorials/nomad/security-enable-tls.
+* Follow this steps: https://learn.hashicorp.com/tutorials/nomad/security-enable-tls.
 Certificate example (Do not use it) on `nomadtls` directory.
 See my `cfssl.json` file to make this cert has 100 year expiration time.

+* If you want to use the UI, you need to set `verify_https_client` to `false`. and access the website through https protocol, ignore the security warning.

 # Notes